Sooooo I just got this notice in the mail and I think they are a little late.

 Several years ago, I could never have imagined the path that my life would have taken.

 After about a year I finally headed to the doctor to find out what was up.
-I thought I was a pretty healthy person, so when I received three different potential cancer diagnosis involving three different areas of my body in the matter of three weeks, I was shocked!
+I thought I was a pretty healthy person, so when I received three different potential cancer diagnoses involving three different areas of my body in a matter of three weeks, I was shocked!

 I mean how many people go to the doctor to find out they have cancer cells growing in several areas of the body without asking how or why this could happen.
 I spent several days crying as I thought about what would happen to my family if the worst happened and cancer took me away too early.

 After my slight bout with depression, I did what any normal person would and I checked to see what Dr. Google had to say.
 It was bad!
 Dr. Google is not kind and left me feeling even worse about my situation.

 I felt so alone and hopeless after spending the day reading all that could happen to me.

 Then my sweet friend Rachel sent me a link to pubmed.gov where I found many studies that suggested that I should be using Frankincense and Orange to help my body.

 I never considered that when you feed your body junky foods and expose them to toxic chemicals for years and years, you are creating the perfect breeding ground for disease and cancers.

 I realized that day that cancer is not always just a random thing and that I actually had some control over it.